dcasadevall/rpg-server/rpg-character-service/API.md

 ---

-## Authentication
+## Authentication (Planned - Not implemented)

-All requests to the API require a valid Authentication Token (e.g., JWT Bearer token).
+All requests to the API will require a valid Authentication Token (e.g., JWT Bearer token) in future versions.

-Clients must include the token in the Authorization HTTP header:

-`Authorization: Bearer <token>`

-The server will extract the userId from the token and validate that the requested characterId belongs to the authenticated player.
-Unauthorized or invalid access attempts will receive a 403 Forbidden response.
+For the scope of the first part of this prompt, authentication is not required.

 ---
 ## Data Types